zachreborn/resume_website/README.md

 # resume_website
-Keep an up to date resume which captures my philosphy, career, projects, and accolades.
+Keep an up to date resume which captures my philosphy, career, skills, projects, and accolades.